meooow25/samsort/HOWTO.md

 # Using this library

-This is a short document to demonstrate how this library may be used.
+This is a short guide to demonstrate how this library may be used.
 Familiarity with some form of arrays and mutable arrays in Haskell is expected.
 If your array type is not present here, it should still be possible to adapt some of the code below to your use case.

 ## Sorting boxed elements